geogardenclub/geogardenclub.github.io/docs/user-guide/privacy.md

 We have collected the following categories of personal information in the past twelve (12) months:

-A. Identifiers
+A. Identifiers.
 Contact details, such as real name, alias, postal address, telephone or mobile contact number, unique personal identifier, online identifier, Internet Protocol address, email address, and account name

-B. Personal information as defined in the California Customer Records statute Name, contact information, education, employment, employment history, and financial information
+B. Personal information as defined in the California Customer Records statute.
+Name, contact information, education, employment, employment history, and financial information

-C. Protected classification characteristics under state or federal law We have not collected Gender, age, date of birth, race and ethnicity, national origin, marital status, and other demographic data
+C. Protected classification characteristics under state or federal law.
+We have not collected Gender, age, date of birth, race and ethnicity, national origin, marital status, and other demographic data

-D. Commercial information
+D. Commercial information.
 We have not collected Transaction information, purchase history, financial details, and payment information

-E. Biometric information
+E. Biometric information.
 We have not collected Fingerprints and voiceprints

-F. Internet or other similar network activity
+F. Internet or other similar network activity.
 We have not collected Browsing history, search history, online behavior, interest data, and interactions with our and other websites, applications, systems, and advertisements

-G. Geolocation data
+G. Geolocation data.
-We have not collected Device location
+We have not collected Device location.

-H. Audio, electronic, sensory, or similar information We have collected Images and audio, video or call recordings created in connection with our business activities
+H. Audio, electronic, sensory, or similar information.
+We have collected Images and audio, video or call recordings created in connection with our business activities

-I. Professional or employment-related information
+I. Professional or employment-related information.
 We have not collected Business contact details in order to provide you our Services at a business level or job title, work history, and professional qualifications if you apply for a job with us

-J. Education Information
+J. Education Information.
 We have not collected Student records and directory information

-K. Inferences drawn from collected personal information We have not made Inferences drawn from any of the collected personal information listed above to create a profile or summary about, for example, an individual’s preferences and characteristics
+K. Inferences drawn from collected personal information.
+We have not made Inferences drawn from any of the collected personal information listed above to create a profile or summary about, for example, an individual’s preferences and characteristics

-L. Sensitive personal Information
+L. Sensitive personal Information.
 We have not collected sensitive personal information.

 We may also collect other personal information outside of these categories through instances where you interact with us in person, online, or by phone or mail in the context of: